 emotions

-The Emotional Habits of Enneagram Types (Part 4: Head Types)
+The Emotional Habits of Enneagram Head Types

-The Emotional Habits of Enneagram Types (Part 4: Head Types)
+The Emotional Habits of Enneagram Head Types

 Joanne (OliveMe Counseling) and Melinda (Inviterra Counseling) are Enneagram therapists who love helping people grow beyond their reactive patterns of thinking, feeling, and doing.
 Listen to part 4 of their 4-part series as they discuss the Head Triad and their central emotion of fear.